archway-network/archway-docs/docs/overview/glossary.md

 ## dApp

-An abbreviation of "decentralized application", dApps are applications built on Archway that combine smart contract functionality with a frontend web interface for users.
+An abbreviation of "decentralized application", dApps are applications built on Archway that combine smart contract functionality with a front-end web interface for users.

 <!-- E -->
 <!-- F -->